istio/istio.io/content/en/news/releases/1.9.x/announcing-1.9.1/index.md

 - **Fixed** an issue where the TLSv2 version was enforced only on HTTP ports.
 This option is now applied to all ports.

-- **Fixed** an issue where Wasm plugin configuration update will cause request to fail.
+- **Fixed** an issue where Wasm plugin configuration update will cause requests to fail.
   ([Issue #29843](https://github.com/istio/istio/issues/29843))

 - **Removed** support for reading Istio configuration over the Mesh Configuration Protocol (MCP).